dentarg/auth0-blog/_posts/2017-06-26-turn-your-customers-into-brand-advocates-through-personalization.markdown

 ## Engage over time with progressive profiling

-You want to build a relationship with your customers, and that means learning about them over time, it doesn't happen just because you ask a customer what they're like on day one.
-There's no way a customer would ever sit through a survey that asks everything you want to know about them, but they still want that personal touch.
+You want to build a relationship with your customers, and that means learning about them over time — it doesn't happen just because you ask a customer what they're like on day one.
+There's no way a customer would ever sit through a survey that asks everything you want to know about them — but they still want that personal touch.

 That's where [progressive profiling](https://auth0.com/blog/progressive-profiling/) comes in.
 Progressive profiling is slowly nudging the customer over time and learning about their preferences, likes, dislikes.
-It's also about knowing when the right time to ask for information is.
-You want to identify when customers will share the information you need, which probably aligns with how much they've realized the value of your product.
+It's also about knowing when the right time to ask for information is — you want to identify when customers will share the information you need, which probably aligns with how much they've realized the value of your product.

+{% include tweet_quote.html quote_text="Progressive profiling is slowly nudging the customer over time and learning about their preferences, likes, dislikes." %}

 Progressive profiling is easy when done by triggering questions at login.
 Maybe the first login you only take their basic information, but the third or fourth time they log in, you ask them where they work or what types of deals they'd like to see from you in their inbox.

 ![Progressive profiling](https://cdn.auth0.com/blog/customers/progressiveprofiling.png)

 This will allow you to foster your relationship based on the personal information an individual consumer gives you.
 Maybe you're an online cosmetics retailer and you send a free sample with every purchase over $50.
-You can give different people different gifts, ones they'll actually want, based on what they tell you.
+You can give different people different gifts — ones they'll actually want — based on what they tell you.

 So, instead of sending everyone the same sample, you can send perfume samples to those who are interested in fragrance, and a hair mask to those who told you their concern was healthy hair.

-Gathering personal information from a customer can lead to forging a more meaningful and valuable relationship between you and them.
+Gathering personal information from a customer can lead to forging a more meaningful — and valuable — relationship between you and them.
 They are actually better served by your business, because you can cater to their individual needs.
 In turn, they'll be more likely to recommend and talk up your brand to others.
 And that's a cycle that can continue for their entire lifetime as a customer.

 ## Streamline your personalization with a single view of your customer